An Arizona Honeymoon Has More to Offer Than Just the Grand Canyon

 What to Pack for an Arizona Honeymoon

 Arizona is known for its dry and arid climate—in most cases, you can leave your snow boots and raincoats at home.
-Make sure to pack plenty of sunscreen, a hat and light clothes.
-If you're planning on taking advantage of Arizona's many outdoor activities, don't forget to bring heavy-duty walking shoes or hiking boots, comfortable clothes and a backpack.
+Make sure to pack plenty of sunscreen, a hat and light clothes in your honeymoon luggage.
+If you're planning on taking advantage of Arizona's many outdoor activities, your packing checklist should also include heavy-duty walking shoes or hiking boots, comfortable clothes and a backpack.